maxlutay/stupl/docs/readme.md

-- **Q**: what about multiple inheritance? if it will be supported, what is the way for
+- **Q**: what about multiple inheritance? if it will be supported, what is the way for managing memory consistency ? specifying base class ? what is syntax for it ?

 - **Q**:do templates need inheritance hierarchy? like `<| classname` for 'type that inherits from classname'?